-This 1885 courthouse features massive walls and turrets of yellow sandstone, plus a remarkable clock tower.
-Affectionately called "Old Red," the clock ran smoothly until 1961, when it was converted to electricity.
-Soon after, Old Red began striking 120 gongs—a day now known in Clarksville as "the night it got later than ever before"--until so...
+This 1885 courthouse features walls and turrets of yellow sandstone, plus a clock tower.
+Known as "Old Red," the clock ran smoothly until 1961, when it was converted to electricity and soon began striking 120 gongs--a day known in Clarksville as "the night it got later than ever before"--until so...

 Plan your Texas trip then take your Passport with you.